davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/killTheCampamocha/index.md

 Two pincers on its face moved, and it made a clicking sound.

 "That is your fate now," said the old woman to {{playerName}}.
 "Face it.
-For you and for us."
+For you.
+And for us."